-SABIC is the first company in KSA to be awarded the UN issuance of carbon credits under Clean Development Mechanism (CDM) scheme.
-We have two projects officially recognized by the UN as the "first of its kind".
+SABIC is the first company in Saudi Arabia to be awarded the UN issuance of carbon credits under the Clean Development Mechanism (CDM) scheme in 2017.
+We have two projects officially recognized by the UN as the first of their kind.

-Carbon capture and utilization
+• Carbon capture and utilization

-With 500,000 tCO2e of annual capacity, our CCU plant provides feedstock to 3 other processes to make valuable product
+With 500,000 tCO2e of annual capacity, our carbon capture and utilization plant provides feedstock to three other processes to make valuable product.

-Marginal abatement cost curve
+• Marginal abatement cost curve

-As a though leader, for the first time in our region SABIC has developed a MACC tool to laser focus and maximize return of investment of our energy and carbon savings efforts.
+As a thought leader, for the first time in our region SABIC has developed a marginal abatement cost curve (MACC) tool to laser focus and maximize return of investment of our energy and carbon savings efforts.
 We use MACC to identify and prioritize cost efficient technological measures.